-Clean and Prep Mushrooms to Freeze
+Clean and Prep

 Wash your mushrooms in cold water and trim off the ends of the stems.
 Mushrooms more than one-inch across should be sliced or quartered.

-Freezing will change the color and texture of mushrooms, making them both darker and softer
+Freezing will change the color and texture of mushrooms, making them both darker and softer.

-Steamed mushrooms have a longer freezer life than sauteed mushrooms
+Steamed mushrooms have a longer freezer life than sauteed mushrooms.

-Cooking Mushrooms for Freezing
+Cooking for Freezing

 Mushrooms should be cooked before freezing.
 There are two ways to accomplish this:

 Sauteeing: Heat the mushrooms in a frying pan with a small amount of butter or oil over high heat.
-Cook them for about five minutes, or until the mushrooms are fully cooked and most of the liquid has evaporated.
+Cook them for about five minutes, or until the mushrooms are fully cooked, and most of the liquid has evaporated.

 Steaming: To minimize the darkening effect of steaming, soak the mushrooms in a solution of one teaspoon lemon juice or 1 1/2 teaspoons of citric acid to one pint of water for five minutes.
 Then steam following these recommended times: